computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 that you don't have to wait for

-Why wait for a breakthrough when you can import it straight from the Silicon Valley to the asshole of Midtown Manhattan?
  I draw the line at Scientology and colonics.